happyDomain/help/content/pages/home.en.md

 ## Add a domain

-You have a new domain you want to manage in happyDNS?
+You have a new domain you want to manage in happyDomain?
 Start by entering its name in the field below the list.
 You will then be guided to the [to choose the host] screen ({{< relref "domain-new" >}}).

 Location to add a domain that is not listed](new-domain.png)